lalmat/laravel-vue3-spa/README.md

 # Embedded VueJS SPA in Laravel

 ## Why
 Sometimes you don't want to split Frontend and Backend repositories, because one repository simplify development, debugging and delivery.
+But you also want a stateless API, because it my be simpler to split Frontend and Backend when the project will grow.
 This POC built over Laravel 9 demonstrate how to do this.

 It can be used as a boilerplate to quickly start SPA development.

 ## Features
 - Vue-i18n integration for easy translation (default French)